neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/animals-in-motion.md

 * **Behaviour segmentation:** a primer on decomposing continuous motion into discrete behaviours, followed by a practical tutorial of a supervised behaviour segmentation tool.

-### Collaboration days
+### Collaboration days (Thursday - Friday)

-The final two days—**Thursday and Friday**—are dedicated to collaboration.
+The final two days are dedicated to collaboration.
 We will join forces with participants from the **Large Array Data** track to work together on participant-led projects.

 * **Skill building:** we'll start with a practical workshop on **Git and GitHub** to equip everyone with the necessary skills for collaborative coding.
 * **Project-based work:** participants will self-organise into small teams to tackle projects hands-on. **Coding is not a requirement**; any idea that benefits from collaboration with other attendees is welcome.
 Potential project ideas include, but are not limited to: